If you’re looking for a fun, family-friendly activity to do this Fall, nothing beats visiting a pumpkin patch.

-Soergel Orchards has opened up their Pumpkin Patch and Apple Orchard for picking this year, and will be able to serve a limited amount of guests every day.
-Pumpkin patch hours are Monday – Friday from 10:00 a.m. to 5:30 p.m., and Saturday and Sunday from 10:00 a.m. to 6:00 p.m., and Soergel Orchards will also have their market open with take-out items like cider doughnuts and pies.
+Soergel Orchards has opened up their Pumpkin Patch and Apple Orchard for picking this year, and will be able to serve guests every Saturday and Sunday from 10:00 a.m. to 5:00 p.m.
+They also have food, activities, a cornstalk maze, a straw tunnel and more, plus goodies from Arsenal Cider and Arrowhead Wine, and an Aurochs Brewing Company pop-up.
 Soergel Orchards (2573 Brandt School Road, Wexford)

-Simmons Farm has five acres of pumpkins for pick-your-own pumpkin fun, along with a host of other activities, including pumpkin corn hole, a hay maze, a corn maze with maze challenges, slides and a petting zoo.
-Tickets (which include a hayride, and any-sized pumpkin) are $13.
-Extra pumpkins are also available for purchase.
+Simmons Farm is open daily, and has five acres of pumpkins for pick-your-own pumpkin fun, along with a host of other activities, including pumpkin corn hole, a hay maze, a corn maze with maze challenges, slides and a petting zoo.
+Tickets (which include a hayride, and any-sized pumpkin) are $15.
+Extra pumpkins are also available for purchase, and they also have night hayrides.
 Simmons Farm (170 Simmons Road, McMurray)

 Triple B Farms

-Pick-your-own pumpkins are available at Triple B Farms (they’re $8/pumpkin), and the farm is also hosting a series of Fall Fun days, offering hayrides, animal barn tours, corn mazes and more.
-Purchase tickets before visiting, as no walk-ins will be permitted.
+Pick-your-own pumpkins, apples and flowers are available (almost) daily at Triple B Farms, and the farm is also hosting a series of Fall Fun on the weekends, offering hayrides, animal barn tours, corn mazes and more.
+Purchase tickets before visiting.
 This year, Triple B says that there are “pumpkins galore,” but keep an eye on their Facebook page for apple-picking updates.
 Triple B Farms (823 Berry Lane, Monongahela)

 Head south to Washington, PA to visit The Spring House Market’s pumpkin patch.
-From now through October 27, you can book weekend pumpkin patch hayrides, featuring a tractor-drawn hayride to their farm.
+From now through November 1, you can book weekend pumpkin patch hayrides, featuring a tractor-drawn hayride to their farm.
 Pick your own pumpkin, enjoy the corn maze or the kiddie corn maze, plus slides and more.
-Pumpkin picking tickets are $14/person, and non-picking tickets are $10/person.
+Pumpkin picking tickets are $15/person, and non-picking tickets are $12/person.
 The SpringHouse (1531 Route 136, Washington)

 Fair Haven Farms

 Take a drive to Grove City to experience Fair Haven Farms.
-They’re open Fridays from 10:00 a.m. to 6:00 p.m.
-(Fridays from 10:00 a.m. to 1:00 p.m. are Toddler Time, where children ages 3 or 4 are admitted for half-price), Saturdays from 11:00 a.m. to 6:00 p.m., and Sundays from noon to 6:00 p.m.
+They’re open Fridays, Saturdays and Sundays from 11:00 a.m. to 6:00 p.m. (and on Columbus Day, October 11).
 Ticket prices include a free hay ride to their own pumpkin patch with pick-your-own pumpkins (pumpkins are available for purchase).
 They also have a corn maze, food shack, and more farm activities.
+Tickets do not need to be purchased in advance.
 Fair Haven Farms (206 Lee Road, Grove City)